I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_dp2issuequery.md

 ## Members

+`dwQueryID`

+Identifies the query for which the driver asynchronously provides information.

 `dwFlags`

 Specifies the state of the query.
 This member can contain one or more of the following flags: